-- Task manager– The task manager provides everything you need in planning, tracking and completing tasks and milestones within the project.
+- Task manager– The task manager provides everything you need for planning, tracking and completing tasks and milestones within the project.
 It supports subtasks and dependencies.
 Each task has a dashboard for adding details like task description, assigning a task to multiple people, commenting and much more.

 - Interactive Gantt Chart– The interactive Gantt displays tasks in graphical format.
-This helps to show task duration, start date, due date and dependencies in clearer way.
+This helps to show task duration, start date, due date and dependencies in a clearer way.
 You can edit tasks right in the Gantt chart and everybody in the project is updated in real-time.

 - Document manager- The file manager keeps every version of each file you keep in the project.
 The user can access any version at any time.
 Project members can collaborate on PDF and image files using the Markup tool.